BayAreaMetro/MTCDataModel/Project-Documentation/mdm/policy-mdm/regional-general-plan.md

 This data was compiled using local information collected from each of the 109 jurisdictions in the San Francisco Bay Area Region.
 A Document inventory was developed to track key information collected and used to process this data for regional modeling and policy based uses.

 ### Regional General Plan and Zoning Document Inventory
 This dataset is used to manage the collection of key documents used in the preparation of the Planning and Zoning 2018 dataset.
+It contains key information used to develop the Regional General Plan and Zoning Datasets such as source documents, maps and links to jurisdiction general plan and zoning documents.

 [Click Here to View the Inventory](https://mtc.data.socrata.com/dataset/Regional_General_Plan_Zoning_Document_Inventory/akeh-uvij).